isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 <br>
 <br>12th Trim and Fit Award.
 <br>
-<br>2004 also saw RVHS moving out of the West Coast site to the holding site
+<br>2004 also saw RV moving out of the West Coast site to the holding site
 at Queensway.</p>
 </td>
 </tr>